ribtoks/code-jamming/_posts/2019-09-25-raspberrypi-setup.md

 sudo dd bs=1m if=~/Downloads/Installs/2019-07-10-raspbian-buster-lite.img of=/dev/rdisk2 conv=sync
 ```

 Then, when it will be automounted, create empty file with name "ssh" in `/boot` (that will be the only mounted device).
+If Raspbian will find such file, `sshd` will be automatically started so you can loging with user `pi` over ssh.

 ### System setup

 #### Initial

 Now you can insert SD card to Raspberry Pi and turn it ON.
 For networking I use network cable so I don't need to care about WiFi setup.
 It's much easier and probably also faster in my case.
+In order to find the IP of Raspberry Pi I check my router's "Network Map" tab, almost every router has it, but ymmv.
+As the last resort you can use `nmap`.

 ```
 ssh pi@192.168.1.170